fralau/mkdocs-macros-plugin/webdoc/docs/troubleshooting.md

     {{ macros_info() }}

-and restarting the server in the temrinal with `mkdocs serve` will usually give you a wealth of information within the browser:
+and restarting the server in the terminal with `mkdocs serve` will usually give you a wealth of information within the browser:

 -   If the information page appears (as e.g. phpinfo() for php), then